stan5370/396esportswebsite/README.md

 ### Self-hosting

 If you would like to host this site on your own, simply use Github pages or some other basic webserver (Node.js, etc.) to host all of the contents in the ./src folder.

+### Remaining Console Errors

+We are aware that there are a few console errors remaining on specifically the home/index page - these are not impactful for visitors, and just come from the embeds complaining about various things.
+We couldn't find a good way to make them happy, but since it doesn't affect site visitors at all, we figured it was fine :D